On Memorization in Diffusion Models: Memorization in Diffusion Models

 We start by examining the memorization in the widely-adopted EDM~\citep{karras2022elucidating}, which is one of the state-of-the-art diffusion models for image generation.
-To determine whether a generated image $x$ is a memorized replica from the training data $\mathcal{D}$, we adopt the criteria introduced in~\citet{yoon2023diffusion}, which considers $x$ as memorized if $\left\|x-\textrm{NN}_1(x, \mathcal{D})\right\|_2<\frac{1}{3}\cdot\left\|x-\textrm{NN}_2(x, \mathcal{D})\right\|_2$, where $\textrm{NN}_j(x, \mathcal{D})$ indicates the $j$-th $\ell_2$-nearest neighbor of $x$ in $\mathcal{D}$ and the factor $\frac{1}{3}$ is an empirical threshold.
-We train an EDM model on the CIFAR-10 dataset without applying data augmentation (to avoid any ambiguity regarding memorization) and evaluate the ratio of memorization among $10\text{k}$ generated images.
-Remarkably, we observe a memorization ratio of zero throughout the entire training process, as illustrated by the bottom curve in Fig.~\ref{fig_data_mem}.
+To determine whether a generated image $x$ is a memorized replica from the training data $\mathcal{D}$, we adopt the criteria introduced in \citet{yoon2023diffusion}, which considers $x$ as memorized if its $\ell_2$ distance to the nearest neighbor is smaller than 1/3 of that to the second nearest neighbor in the training data.
+Here the factor 1/3 is an empirical threshold as it accurately aligns human perception of memorization~\citep{yoon2023diffusion}.
+We train an EDM model on the CIFAR-10 dataset without applying data augmentation (to avoid any ambiguity regarding memorization) and evaluate the ratio of memorization among 10k generated images.
+Remarkably, we observe a memorization ratio of zero throughout the entire training process, as illustrated by the bottom curve in Figure~\ref{fig_data_mem}.\looseness=-1